scaleflex/magento-cloudimage-responsive/README.md

 Cloudimage is a scalable image CDN and proxy for transforming and optimizing images on-the-fly and accelerating them via rocket-fast Content Delivery Networks all around the world.

-The [Cloudimage Responsive Images Plugin](https://scaleflex.github.io/js-cloudimage-responsive) is a JS plugin for implementing Cloudimage in your code automatically and enabling responsive images on any web or mobile application.
+The [Cloudimage Responsive Images Plugin](https://scaleflex.github.io/js-cloudimage-responsive) is a JS lib for implementing Cloudimage in your frontend code automatically and enabling responsive images on any web or mobile application.

-This Mangeto 2 module implements the Cloudimage Responsive Images Plugin on Magento 2 shops and accelerate your shop's landing page, category and product pages.
+This Magento 2 module implements the Cloudimage Responsive Images Plugin on Magento 2 shops and accelerate your shop's landing page, category and product pages.

 ## Install Cloudimage Responsive module for Magento 2